nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 ---

+2019-3-29

+4:25pm: Our Henry St hub is having problems and this is affecting many of our downtown nodes.
+We are working on fixing this now.

 2019-3-20

 11:00am: We had a problem with our internet exchange for the past two hours.
 It appears to be back to normal now.